coumbaya/traceMixer/README.md

 # traceMixer

-This is a help program for FETA
+This is a help program for [FETA](https://github.com/coumbaya/feta/).

 Mixes traces of queries executed in isolation, to simulate a concurrent execution.